MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Restore-RecoverableItems.md

 Use the Restore-RecoverableItems items cmdlet to restore deleted items in the Recoverable Items folder in mailboxes.
 You use the Get-RecoverableItems cmdlet to find the deleted items to recover.

+This cmdlet is available only in the Mailbox Import Export role, and by default, the role isn't assigned to any role groups.
+To use this cmdlet, you need to add the Mailbox Import Export role to a role group (for example, to the Organization Management role group).
+For more information, see the "Add a role to a role group" section in Manage role groups (https://technet.microsoft.com/library/jj657480.aspx).

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

 ## SYNTAX